 The Resilience Framework (adapted from Hart, Blincow and Thomas, 2007) is a way of working with children and young people that offers a framework for finding the best ways of helping young people to get through when life is particularly tough.
+You can find a copy of the Resilience Framework on the last page of this resource.

 This resilience approach puts theory into practice so that young people, teachers and parents can use the method in their daily lives.
 It is an evidence-based and user-friendly way of working with children and young people.
 The Resilience Framework takes its inspiration from resilience theories, research and practice experience.
 It highlights the ordinary things that can be done to promote resilience for children living with complexity.
 We will tell you more about this in the next section: The Resilience Framework